 My passion for encouraging emotional awareness in adults, adolescents, and pre-teens is exemplified by my books.
 I am the author of What Motivates Getting Things Done: Procrastination, Emotions, and Success; Emotions!
 Making Sense of Your Feelings; and, Understanding Myself: A Kid’s Guide to Intense Emotions and Strong Feelings.
-I co-authored The White Knight Syndrome: Rescuing Yourself from Your Need to Rescue Others and The Upside of Shame.
+I co-authored The White Knight Syndrome: Rescuing Yourself from Your Need to Rescue Others and The Upside of Shame: Therapeutic Interventions Using the Positive Aspects of a "Negative" Emotion.
 My blog posts for Psychology Today, Therapy Today, and Thrive Global websites illustrate my endeavor to convey an understanding of emotion and its significant role in who we become.
 With this same goal in mind, I am also a professor in the doctoral program at the Wright Institute in Berkeley and have a private practice in Kentfield, California.

 An informative and practical guide--filled with current and relevant psychological research on emotions as well as real-life stories, useful quizzes, and fun-fact boxes to help kids understand the strong feelings and intense emotions that are part of pre-teen life.

 What is the point of guilt?
 Or anxiety?
 Or hope?
 Just what are these emotions trying to tell you?
 Everything!